hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step2-start.md

 `minikube delete`

-Typically you can also ssh into Minikube, but this current stack does not support the command.
+Typically you can also ssh into Minikube, but this Katacoda instance limits this for security defense.

-`minikube ssh`{{execute}}
+`minikube ssh'